Tap-Payments/Card-iOS/README.md

  - purpose:
 	 - Defines the intention of using the `Token` after generation.
 	 - Possible values:
-		 - `PAYMENT_TRANSACTION` Using the token for a single charge.
+		 - `Transaction` Using the token for a single charge.
-		 - `RECURRING_TRANSACTION` Using the token for multiple recurring charges.
+		 - `Milestone Transaction` Using the token for paying a part of a bigger order, when reaching a certain milestone.
-		 - `INSTALLMENT_TRANSACTION` Using the token for a charge that is a part of an installement plan.
+		 - `Installment Transaction` Using the token for a charge that is a part of an installement plan.
+		 - `Billing Transaction` Using the token for paying a bill.
-		 - `ADD_CARD` Using the token for a save a card for a customer.
+		 - `Subscription Transaction` Using the token for a recurring based transaction.
-		 - `CARDHOLDER_VERIFICATION` Using the token for to verify the ownership of the card.
+     		 - `Verify Cardholder` Using the token to verify the ownership of the card.
+        	 - `Save Card` Using the token to save this card and link it to a certain customer.
  - transaction:
 	 - Provides essential information about this transaction.
  - transaction.reference: